orgNishikoto/docs/library/kvp/internal/getbool.md

 ---
 description: >-
-  Permet de récupérer une kvp enregistrer par votre script
+  Retrieves a kvp recorded by your script
 ---

 # GetBoolean